The Iron Heart (TV series): Final

-Reception
+Production

+The Iron Heart was produced by Star Creatives as one of ABS-CBN's flagship action-drama programs.
+The series marked Richard Gutierrez's return to a leading action role and featured extensive stunt work, fight choreography, and location shooting.
+Production personnel emphasized a cinematic approach to action sequences and storytelling.

+Filming

+Filming took place in various locations throughout the Philippines, including Cebu City, Carcar, Dalaguete, Iloilo City, Anilao, and Badiangan.
+Additional sequences for the second season were filmed in Italy, while the series finale included scenes set in Tokyo, Japan.
+The production utilized both local and international locations to support the show's espionage-oriented narrative and large-scale action sequences.

+Broadcast

+The series premiered on Kapamilya Channel on November 14, 2022, and was simultaneously made available through A2Z, TV5, Jeepney TV, Kapamilya Online Live, and The Filipino Channel.
+Episodes were also released for streaming through iWantTFC, allowing audiences worldwide to watch the series on demand.

 Pre-release

 The official trailer accumulated more than 2.6 million views across all leading social media platforms in its first 24 hours.

 Online viewership

 On September 11, 2023, the series drew an all-time high of 451,538 live concurrent viewers on YouTube.

 Ratings

 According to Nielsen NUTAM People Survey, the series attained its highest television rating on September 28, 2023, with an average of 9.4%, beating its timeslot competitor Love Before Sunrise which only managed to score 7.7%.